 - Increases energy for endurance runs and sprints

 Runners of all levels can enjoy the benefits of pre-workout.
 It supplements your energy and supports your muscles.

 Some people ask me if pre-workout is good for weight loss.
-It’s not a diet pill, but it could help your workout.
+It’s not a diet pill, but it could help intensify your workouts.

 If you work out harder, then you might see some fat loss.
-Of course, you will see better results if combined with a calorie-restricted diet.
+But of course, you will see better results if combined with a calorie-restricted diet.